imodpasteur/ZOLA-3D/README.md

 Then, do:
 Run-> Build Project
 In zola_source_code/target folder, "ZOLA_-0.1.X-SNAPSHOT.jar" file is created.
 You can copy this file and paste it in your ImageJ/FIJI plugin folder to use the plugin.

-The GPU-Cuda source code is available in src/main/ressources/kernels/ folder.
-In this folder, check the "ZOLA_CudaCode_ReadMe_file" to compile the file (note that compilation using nvcc can be performed only with gcc-4.8 currently).
+The Cuda source code is also available in src/main/ressources/kernels/ folder.
+In this folder, check the "ZOLA_CudaCode_ReadMe_file" to compile the files (note that compilation using nvcc can be performed only with gcc-4.8 currently).